moro-patana/WKP9/readme.md

 Feel free to add some beautiful styling to your website when you're done fetching and sorting the data.

 Good luck 💻

+# Steps
+ 1. I crab the path where we fetch the data.

+ 2. Created a fetch function and sorted the data from the high score to the lower.(I used async await with that function).

+ 3. Displayed the movie and created an html.
+I set it as the div has class movies innnerHTML and joined them.

+ **NB**: I was stuggling with the fetch data at first, but I could solve it.

+ *Thank you for the project*